jasonbayton/11ty/_src/projects/privacy-policy/index.md

 2. Submit your request to [project-support@bayton.org](mailto:project-support@bayton.org) with the UUID of your device.
 3. Data will be expunged within 24 hours of acknowledgement

-**Note**: If data is known to be associated with the services provided to organisations, commercially or voluntarily, any requests from individuals may be redirected to organisation IT representitives for approval.
+**Note**: If data is known to be associated with the services provided to organisations, commercially or voluntarily, any requests from individuals may be redirected to organisation IT representatives for approval.
 This will delay deletion.

 ## User Rights